 This program is designed to prepare students for entry-level employment or graduate and professional training in a sub-discipline of biology.
 The five core biology courses in the Bachelor of Science program provide a wide breadth of preparation for more advanced coursework chosen by students to meet their individual needs and interests.

-Students in this program will be exposed to wildlife management methods, field techniques and theoretical studies of wildlife species, populations and communities.
-Wildlife biologists will ultimately be responsible for the study and management of animal and plant populations within state, national and possibly international borders.
+Students in this program will be exposed to wildlife management methods, field techniques, and theoretical studies of wildlife species, populations, and communities.
+Wildlife biologists will ultimately be responsible for the study and management of animal and plant populations within the state, national, and possibly international borders.

 What will your experience as a biology major look like with UM-Flint?
 We’ve developed major maps to help you learn what to expect during each stage of your studies.
 These maps share year-by-year information like class selection, extra-curricular opportunities, career preparation, and more.
 Download the map and start charting your course to success.

 Georgina collaborated with faculty on important research projects – she and Dr. Sucic studied the ability of older adults to recover from exercise.
 The experience led her to enroll with the MSU College of Human Medicine for medical school.
 She says: “I think a lot of college students can be afraid to talk to their professors…they don’t want to feel dumb for asking a question.
 I really liked that my professors encouraged me whenever I asked questions.
 I think that really contributed to my success as a student.”

 At the University of Michigan-Flint, we are proud to have many dedicated advisors who are the experts students can rely upon to guide their educational journey.
 Explore all the possible pathways for your future, and book an appointment today.

 In addition to academic advising, the College of Arts & Sciences provides extensive career advising services to help you define a clear path for your career.
 Contact Myesha Cannon through Handshake to schedule your career coaching appointment.